openfoodfacts/openfoodfacts-androidapp/README.md

 ### A food products database

-Open Food Facts is a database of food products with ingredients, allergens, nutrition facts and all the tidbits of information we can find on product labels.
+Open Food Facts is a database of food products with ingredients, allergens, nutrition facts… which allow us to compute scores like Nutri-Score, NOVA groups and Eco-Score.

 ### Made by everyone

 Open Food Facts is a non-profit association of volunteers.
-25000+ contributors like you have added 1,7M+ products from 150 countries using our Android, iPhone or Windows Phone app or their camera to scan barcodes and upload pictures of products and their labels.
+25000+ contributors like you have added 1,7M+ products from 150 countries using our Android or iPhone apps to scan barcodes and upload pictures of products and their labels.

 ### For everyone

 Data about food is of public interest and has to be open.
-The complete database is published as open data and can be reused by anyone and for any use.
-Check-out the cool reuses or make your own!
+The complete database is published as open data and can be reused by anyone.

 ## Ongoing documentation of user flows
 https://www.figma.com/file/BQ7CSyFvl7D9ljcXT0ay0u/Navigation-within-the-app